Christopher-Peterson/hybrid_methylation/setup/docker/README.md

 When you’re done, run `sudo docker container stop edge_trait_meta` to shut it down.

-### If there are errors
+## If there are errors

-There seems to be an issue with Docker-Hub where some of my newer repositories not wanting to download on Singularity.
+There are occasional issues with downloading these docker images on singularity.
 This appears to be some sort of privacy/authorization problem.
-Logging into my account fixes it.
-If someone wants to download these images and gets any errors, contact Christopher and he’ll give you a read-only access code.
+If someone wants to download these images and gets any errors, contact me (Christopher) I’ll help figure it out.
+You can also build the images yourself on a local system from the provided dockerfiles.